HyperLemons/simple-webui-colabs/README.md

 # Need to fix/find fix for:

-Sampling steps won't change to dropped in options
+Sampling steps won't change to Google Drive saved options